 Solar technologies offer numerous environmental benefits, including the reduction of greenhouse gas (GHG) emissions and waste in comparison to fuel-based energy sources.
 Climate change, sustainability, and recycling are all concerns of the solar industry, which is taking steps to address environmental issues through the lifecycle of solar products.

 Solar energy is a renewable, carbon-free resource available within every geographic region of the U.S. and with great potential to significantly reduce our nation’s GHG emissions.
-Through the first half of 2018, the more than 55,000 MW of cumulative installed solar electric capacity in the U.S. is enough to power more than 10.7 million average American homes and to offset 71 million metric tons of carbon dioxide emissions.
+Through the first quarter of 2019, the more than 67 GW of total installed capacity in the U.S. is enough to power more than 12.7 million American homes and to offset 76.3 million metric tons of carbon dioxide emissions.

 Solar Energy Policy

 Federal Investment Tax Credit

 The Solar Investment Tax Credit (ITC) has provided industry stability and growth since its initial passage in 2006.
 In the last decade, solar has experienced an average annual growth rate of 59%.
 Installations surged in 2016 ahead of the potential drop down of the ITC, but an extension in late 2015 has created federal policy stability through 2021.
 To learn more about the ITC and its impact on the solar industry, click here.